-- The auction site provides a place where many buyers and sellers gather - The auction site facilitates the bidding process; they are not involved in completing transactions or in verifying the authenticity of the merchandise sold - Typically these sites are "buyer beware" - For a list of the most popular Web auction sites, see Figure 2-21 - Security greatest challenge for e-commerce is the development of fast, secure, and reliable payment methods for purchased goods. - Three basic payment options: - Check - Most traditional, and perhaps, safest method of payment - Takes the longest time to complete - The check is sent via mail.
-Upon receipt, the check needs to be verified.
-When validated, the merchandise is shipped. - Credit card - Faster and more convenient than checks - Fraud is a major concern when using credit cards for both sellers and buyers - Sellers have to worry about someone using a stolen credit card (carders) - Digital cash - The Internet equivalent of traditional cash - Buyers purchase digital cash by transferring funds from their accounts to a bank that specializes in electronic currency - Buyers purchase items using digital cash and sellers convert digital cash to traditional cash through a third party bank - Digital cash isn't as convenient as credit cards, but it's more secure. - See Figure 2-23 for a list of digital cash providers
+- Online Banking (e-banking) - Online stock trading (e-trading) - Online shopping (e-retailing, e-tailing) - Consumer-to-Consumer E-commerce (C2C) - Consists of Web auctions individuals selling to each other - Ebay.com - Business-to-business (B2B) - Sale of a product or service from one business to another.
+This is typically a manufacturer -supplier relationship. - Security The two greatest challenges for e-commerce is the development of - fast, secure, and reliable payment methods for purchased goods. - providing convenient ways to provide required information such as mailing addresses and credit card information. - Two basic payment options: - Credit card - Faster and more convenient than checks - Fraud is a major concern when using credit cards for both sellers and buyers - Digital cash - The Internet equivalent of traditional cash - Buyers purchase digital cash by transferring funds from their accounts to a bank that specializes in electronic currency - Buyers purchase items using digital cash and sellers convert digital cash to traditional cash through a third party bank - Digital cash isn't as convenient as credit cards, but it's more secure. - See Figure 2-18 for a list of digital cash providers - Digital Wallet - resides on a user's smartphone - contains an individual's mailing address, credit card as well as other information typically required to make an online purchase.